MicrosoftDocs/sql-docs/docs/reporting-services/report-design/add-or-remove-margins-from-a-chart-report-builder-and-ssrs.md

 ---
 title: "Add or Remove Margins from a Chart (Report Builder) | Microsoft Docs"
-description: Learn how to add or remove margins from a column or scatter chart type you are including in a report in Report Builder. mms.date: 03/03/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"
+description: Add or remove margins from a column or scatter chart in Report Builder.
+Improve readability or appearance of paginated reports. mms.date: 03/03/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"